UpendraSurya/Python-Practice-Questions/Python OOPs/README.md

 ### 6. VowelConsonantCount (static)

-Write a Python class named "StringAnalyzer" with a static method named "count_vowels" that takes a string as input and prints the count of vowels (a, e, i, o, u) in the string.
+- **Question:** Write a Python class named "StringAnalyzer" with a static method named "count_vowels" that takes a string as input and prints the count of vowels (a, e, i, o, u) in the string.
 Additionally, add another static method named "count_consonants" that takes a string as input and prints the count of consonants (non-vowel alphabets) in the string.
 Test both methods with sample strings.   give the anwer and give a name to it